fedcontreras/ABB_QATest/README.md

   c.
 Maximum number of results to display (Is pagination available?).

   d.
-Support strange characters and numbers.
+Support special characters and numbers.

   e.
 Support multi-language search.